webforj/webforj-documentation/docs/components/tabbed-pane.md

     >- Labels should reflect the content or purpose, making it easy for users to understand
     >- Utilize icons and distinct colors where applicable

-- **Keyboard Navigation** Use the DWCj's `TabbedPane` keyboard navigation support to make interaction with the `TabbedPane` more seamless and intuitive for the end user
+- **Keyboard Navigation** Use Webforj's `TabbedPane` keyboard navigation support to make interaction with the `TabbedPane` more seamless and intuitive for the end user

 - **Default Tab**: If the default tab is not placed at the beginning of the `TabbedPane`, consider setting this tab as default for essential or commonly used information.